kitsuyome/hh-parser/README.md

 # hh_parser

-Example of using a parse for hh.ru
+Creating a parser and an example of its use for hh.ru